compsup/AL5D-Robot-Arm/CONTRIBUTING.md

 ## List of some things to keep in mind when making a PR
 - No spelling mistakes
 - Make sure it actually run's
-- Commits need too be
+- Commits need too be well named